PeiYueeeeee/Webshell-listens-for-hacker-requests/README.md

 # Webshell-listens-for-hacker-requests
-This tool is written by the Python3 language.
-It is based on the IP address of the hacker request when the hacker accesses the Webshell.
-The email or WeChat method is used to notify the party (security engineer or possibly law enforcement department) for security engineer.
-Or the law enforcement department can respond in the first time, which I call "please enter the country"
+This tool is written in Python3,When a hacker accesses a reserved webshell backdoor,Will record the IP address and then notify by Email or WeChat for website security engineer or Law enforcement carry out the next step of source analysis.